viraptor/reverse-interview/README.md

 # Reverse interview

 This is a list of questions which may be interesting to a tech job applicant.
-The points are not ordered and many may not apply to a given position, or work type.
+The points are not ordered and many may not apply to a given position or work type.
 It was started as my personal list of questions, which grew over time to include both things I'd like to see more of and red flags which I'd like to avoid.
 I've also noticed how few questions were asked by people I interviewed and I think those were missed opportunities.